Interfacing with Verilog

 }

 With this, we have the best of both worlds.
-A canonical spade-entity on the Spade side, and a canonical Verilog module on the other.
+A canonical Spade-entity on the Spade side, and a canonical Verilog module on the other.

 Finally, to use the Verilog module in a Spade project, the Verilog file containing the implementation must be specified in swim.toml

-under extra_verilog
+under verilog

-at the root, or extra_verilog
+at the root or verilog

-in the synthesis section.
-This takes a list of globs that get synthesized with the rest of the project.
+takes a list of globs that get synthesized with the rest of the project.include

 See the documentation for units for more